Segmented Operations using Matrix Multiplications: Introduction

 The TCU model is not suitable for our purposes because it omits any form of vector processing unit.
-This omission is both technically non-trivial to address (as we discuss extensively in this work), and essential for accurately modeling modern architectures.
-Indeed, \ac{VCU} are typically present near the matrix multiplication units in AI accelerators, since element-wise activation operations are ubiquitous in AI workloads.
+This omission is both technically non-trivial to address (as we discuss extensively in this work), and essential for modeling modern architectures.
+Indeed, \acp{VCU} are typically present near the matrix multiplication units in AI accelerators, since element-wise activation operations are ubiquitous in AI workloads.
 For example, in convolutional neural networks, convolutions are followed by the ReLu activation function~\cite{alexnet}, and, in the transformer architecture, the linear layers of FFN are followed by the specialized GELU activation function~\cite{att_all_you_need17}.

 The Vector-RAM model, instead, also presents some limitations in our context.
-First, it does not entail an explicit representation of matrix multiplication units, making it inadequate for reasoning about algorithms that depend heavily on such operations.
-Moreover, its vector instruction set is overly powerful: they can perform operations like prefix sums, or even matrix multiplication, in a single step~\cite{book:blelloch_vector_models}.
+First, it does not entail an explicit representation of \acp{MMU}, making it unbefitting for reasoning about algorithms that depend heavily on such operations.
+Moreover, its vector instruction set is overly powerful: \acp{VCU} can perform operations like prefix sums, or even matrix multiplication, in a single step.
 With such a powerful vector unit, an explicit matrix multiplication unit becomes obsolete.